Maybe 'Crimson Tide' Is a Better Model for Our Times Than 'Caine Mutiny'

 If a renegade pilot threatened the safety of passengers, an airline’s management — or the regulators from the FAA — would feel legally obliged to act.

 Same for a renegade doctor, or teacher, or most other officials.
-The scandal of some police agencies, and of some Catholic (and other) hierarchies, is theie failure to act as the evidence mounted up.
+The scandal of some police agencies, and of some Catholic (and other) hierarchies, is their failure to act as the evidence mounted up.

 The body that could act in the public interest in this case is the U.S. Senate.
 As explained in the original piece, any effort to rein in Trump, or to remove him from command, finally rests on support from the 45 men and 8 women who make up the current Republican majority in the Senate.
 Unlike the other 330 million or so Americans, those 53 individuals — the people whose names are listed here — could do something directly.
 And they won’t.